‘Some books are to be tasted; others to be swallowed; and some few to be chewed and digested’

 - To encourage students to explore a range of different viewpoints on key issues that affect them and characters they discover in texts.

-- To transform students into independent learners who will be able to meet the challenges of an ever changing world and to develop emotional intelligence, empathy and tolerance.
+- To transform learners into independent young people who will be able to meet the challenges of an ever-changing world and to develop emotional intelligence, empathy and value (and promote) diversity, equity and inclusion.

-- To inspire students to want to do English Language and/or English Literature and other related courses at university or other post-18 pathways.
+- To inspire learners to want to study English Language and/or English Literature and other related courses at university or other post-18 pathways.

 Why study English?